splunk/public-o11y-docs/admin/notif-services/slack.rst

 Step 1: Create a Slack integration in Observability Cloud
 =================================================================================

-.. note:: If the user who creates the integration leaves your organization and their slack account is deactivated, the slack integration stops working.
+.. note:: If the user who creates the integration leaves your organization and their Slack account is deactivated, the Slack integration stops working.

 You must be an Observability Cloud administrator, Slack administrator, and be authorized to add apps to Slack to perform this task.